 This was just the first FOXG1 symposium for scientists to collaborate.
-We are looking forward to the progress we will see when we meet again next.
+We are looking forward to the progress we will see when we meet again next, and to the new scientists who will join us next time.
 The phrase we kept talking about is “beyond measure” - as it goes with research, the work we are doing will benefit the blueprint of human life beyond measure.

 Everything we learn, every layer we peel away, will help us get closer and closer to the core of our goal - to cure every child today and in the future who is born with FOXG1 syndrome, and potentially help many other disorders.
 The potential is simply beyond measure.